 |Mercado de la Encarnación y Metropol Parasol||sábado, 21 de septiembre||a las 11:00 de la mañana|

 |Viaje a Córdoba y Granada||sábado-lunes, 26-28 de octubre||Hora TBD|

 |Viaje a Madrid y Segovia||jueves-sábado, 14-16 de noviembre||Hora TBD|

 The 2019 program fee will be 8.600€ per student, which includes:

 The application deadline is March 1 (for Fall Semester 2019)

 *Students must also complete an application with the OSU Office of International Affairs (OIA) in order to be considered for the program.

 CINECU’s webpage and hosting is property of Languages Studies Abroad S.L (LSA), but our CINECU for Ohio State in Seville: Hispanic Studies in Multiple Disciplines program is managed by Connecting Worlds Abroad S.L (COWA) a partner company of LSA since 2015.
 All corresponding invoices, receipts and credit card statements for any transaction made through this website, will show “Connecting Worlds Abroad” as the billing company.

-Please click here so you can be directed to our online payment site, where you will be able to pay your application fee as well as your program fees once you have been accepted.
+Please click here so you can be directed to our online payment site, where you will be able to pay your program fees once you have been accepted.